eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     The *eProsima Micro XRCE-DDS Agent* can be configured at compile-time via several CMake definitions.
     Find them listed in the :ref:`agent_configuration` section of the :ref:`micro_xrce_dds_agent_label` page.

-Now you have the executable *eProsima Micro XRCE-DDS Agent* installed in your system.
-Before running it, you need to add :code:`/usr/local/lib` to the dynamic loader-linker directories. ::
+Now the the executable *eProsima Micro XRCE-DDS Agent* is installed in the system.
+Before running it, add :code:`/usr/local/lib` to the dynamic loader-linker directories. ::

     sudo ldconfig /usr/local/lib/